 ISO 22000:2018 The difference between OPRPs and CCPs 8.5.4.2.
 Critical limits and action criteria 8.5.4.2.
 Critical limits and action criteria.
 Action criteria for OPRPs are measurable or observable.
 Critical limit values for CCPs are measurable.
-Compliance with action criteria helps to ensure that the acceptable level is not exceeded. exceeded.
+Compliance with action criteria $\frac{\text{helps to}}{\text{ensure}}$ ensure that the acceptable level is not exceeded.
+Compliance with critical limit values ensures that the acceptable level is not exceeded.
 8.5.4.3.
 Monitoring system for OPRPs: 8.5.4.3.
 Monitoring systems at CCPs: method and frequency must be appropriate to the probability of failure and the method and frequency are able to detect any failure in time, so that the product can severity of the consequences. be blocked.
 8.9.2.3.
-Action criteria not met: 8.9.2.2 Critical limits not met: a) identify the consequences of the deviation; identify affected products as potentially unsafe and handle them according to 8.9.4. b) determine the causes of the deviation; c) Identify products to be treated according to 8.9.4.
+Action criteria not met: 8.9.2.2 Critical limits not met: a) identify the consequences of the deviation; identify affected products as potentially unsafe and handle them according to 8.9.4. b) determine the causes of the deviation; The contract of the contract c) Identify products to be treated according to 8.9.4.